 11 - 13 October: Group stages

-Using the Twitter poll feature, we’ll run 12 group stages – made up of stations from across the UK.
-The voting stage will only last three days, so don’t forget to vote for your favourite station!
+Using the Twitter poll feature, we’ll run 12 group stages – made up of stations from across our nations and regions.
+The voting stage will only last for three days, so don’t forget to vote for your favourite station!

 14 October: Semi-finals

 The 12 winning stations from the group stages will fight it out across four semi-finals.